-Subdivision (a) requires at least a list of creditors with their names and addresses to be filed with the petition.
+$Subdivision\ (a)$ requires at least a list of creditors with their names and addresses to be filed with the petition.
 This list is needed for notice of the meeting of creditors (Rule 2002) and notice of the order for relief (§342 of the Code).
 The list will also serve to meet the requirements of §521(1) of the Code.
 Subdivision (a) recognizes that it may be impossible to file the schedules required by §521(1) and subdivision (b) of the rule at the time the petition is filed but in order for the case to proceed expeditiously and efficiently it is necessary that the clerk have the names and addresses of creditors.
-It should be noted that subdivision (d) of the rule tors in chapter 9 and 11 cases.
+It should be noted that subdivision (d) of the rule requires a special list of the 20 largest unsecured creditors in chapter 9 and 11 cases.
 That list is for the purpose of selecting a committee of unsecured creditors.

 Subdivision (b) is derived from former Rule 11-11 and conforms with §521.
 This subdivision indicates the forms to be used.
-The court may dispense with the filing of schedules and the statement of affairs pursuant to \$521
+The court may dispense with the filing of schedules and the statement of affairs pursuant to §521.